COMPARE QUAD BIKE INSURANCE WITH OUR PARTNER, IT'S QUAD BIKE INSURANCE

 The vehicle must be registered with the DVLA, taxed, have a valid MOT certificate and a minimum of third-party insurance cover.

 Off-road quads don’t need any of the above and you can be any age to operate them.

 However, you must only drive the vehicle on private land with the owner's permission.

 When using an off-road quad for agricultural, horticultural or forestry use, the vehicle must be registered with the government as a light agricultural vehicle.

 It can be driven on the road so long as it's within 1.5km of the site it's being used for work on.

-While there's no current law in place regarding the use of helmets, it's highly recommended that one is worn at all times.
+There's no law regarding the use of helmets on quads but it's highly recommended that you wear one.